erikreppen/EDIOOP.js/README.md

 Why?
 --

 Edioop was essentially born when I was working on some really nasty legacy code by a non-JS dev that was chock full of circular dependencies and very hard to modify without running into a bug situation that resembled whack-a-mole.
-There was no time for a total rewrite of that funcionality so I basically ended up using jQuery's generic object events-on-the-fly system to respond to actions going on in spaghetti code so I could react without breaking the mess in unexpected ways.
+There was no time for a total rewrite of that functionality so I basically ended up using jQuery's generic object events-on-the-fly system to respond to actions going on in spaghetti code so I could react without breaking the mess in unexpected ways.
 It felt like cheating but I saw potential there for app logic separation from DOM concerns so I designed something a bit more formal.

 I am not using jQuery for this iteration of edioop however, as I wanted something that was neutral to any JS platform context and JQ's time as a DOM normalizer with convenient side-benefits is coming to a close.
 For the web examples, edioop relies on a slightly modified version of Node.js's event system with the intention that it will also be easy to use for Node.js projects since the same API is in use.

 Ideas/Coming Soon
 --

-I'll hit this later, but among other things, the $edi method will get some convenience stuff, like the ability to set and respond to events on any object generically (similar to JQ's thing where you can do like so: $(someNonDOMObj).on('yay',handler) and actually trigger'yay' on that same jq-wrapped object)
+I'll hit this later, but among other things, the $edi method will get some convenience stuff, like the ability to set and respond to events on any object generically (similar to JQ's thing where you can do like so: <code>$(someNonDOMObj).on('yay',handler)</code> and actually trigger'yay' on that same jq-wrapped object).
+An event-socketing system to make it easy to define handlers for events an edi object responds to filtered by factory or specific instances.
+There's also potential for validating arguments and setting contracts.
+For now I think I'm more interested in simply being able to re-use existing edi handlers and interfaces with potential for merging and overriding handlers.
+On validation, however, I do want to work out some standardized data object types for data-binding wins.